The Site I Courses I Internships I Housing I Inclusions I Costs | Insurance | Financial Aid | Applications

 Students have the option to take courses in the following field:

 Global Cities Global Cities

 Resilient Cities and Sustainability Resilient Cities and Sustainability

 Students live in CAPA designated off-campus apartment housing with shared bedrooms.
 Apartments will include a kitchen, bathroom, and television.
 All utilities and linens are included.
 Students can arrange an Internet connection in the apartment for an additional charge.
 Students will grocery shop and cook for themselves

 Included in this program are:

-Social events including an arrival reception, mid-term dinner, and a farewell ceremony.
+Social events include an arrival reception, a mid-term dinner, and a farewell ceremony.

 Costs (budget sheet)

 Select your term of interest for the latest budget information.